 "Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they descendants of Abraham?
 So am I. Are they servants of Christ?-- I speak as if insane-- I more so; in far more labors, in far more imprisonments, beaten times without number, often in danger of death."
 (2 Corinthians 11:22-23)

-Because of these references and others, I suggest that the "thorn in the flesh" is a figure of speech which represents people who were antagonistic toward Paul and his ministry.
+Because of these references and others, I suggest that the "thorn in the flesh" is a figure of speech representing people antagonistic toward Paul and his ministry.